NATIONAL AUTHOR’S DAY

 Every year on November 1, millions of people celebrate authors and the books that they write on National Author’s Day.

 After her grandmother’s death in 1968, Sue Cole promoted the observance of National Authors Day.
 She urged people to write a note to their favorite author on November 1, to “brighten up the sometimes lonely business of being a writer.”
-She also suggested flying the American flag as another way of showing appreciation for the men and women who have created American literature.
+She also suggested flying the American flag as another way of showing appreciation for the writers who have created American literature.

 Purchase some books by your favorite author to support them.
+Share your favorite novels online while encouraging an aspiring author.
 Use #NationalAuthorsDay to post on social media.

 In 1928, Nellie Verne Burt McPherson, president of the Bement, Illinois Women’s Club, had an idea of setting aside a day to celebrate American authors.
 McPherson was a teacher, and throughout her life, an avid reader.
 While she was recuperating in the hospital during World War I, she wrote a fan letter to fiction writer, Irving Bacheller.
 She told him how much she enjoyed reading his story Eben Holden’s Last Day A’ Fishin.